rohith-ramamoorthy/M2_EmbSys/Project/1_Requirement/README.md

  when the temperatur is change in car, this project will display the details

  ## WHERE
- In side the car, house, industry etc.
+ Inside the car, house, industry etc.

  ## HOW
  Microcontroller will activate the heat generator.